64dB0y/gui_calculator/README.md

 ### Prerequisites

 To execute the calculator, (PyQt5, numpy) must be installed.
+If you are not Anaconda Environment you should below command

 pip install --upgrade pip
 pip install pyqt5
 pip install pyqt5-tools
 pup install numpy

-OR If your python environment is Anaconda Execute below command conda update -n base conda conda update --all conda install -c anaconda pyqt
+OR if your python environment is Anaconda Execute below command

+conda update -n base conda
+conda update --all
+conda install -c anaconda pyqt